October 26th – November 6th, 2020

 - Guided City Walk: Considered the “Athens of Africa” for its wealth of cultural, educational, and religious institutions, the walk begins at Fes' fascinating medina, with stops to see and photograph the artisans’ quarters, 14th-century Koranic schools, Al Karaouine (medieval theological university), and the Potters District.
 The famous Fes tannery affords us great panoramic views over the men hard at work treating and dying the different hides.
 After lunch, head to the old Mellah (Jewish quarter) and its 17th century synagogue, royal gates, and Museum of Fez.

-– Unique Homestay Experience: Located in the heart of the Medina, we’ll spend the next two nights at a traditional house with a host family for a truly authentic glimpse into the lives and culture of the Moroccan people.
-The houses traditional Moroccan Fessi architecture will be the perfect place to photograph and call home after an adventurous day around the city.
-The experience wouldn’t be complete without indulging in a traditional home cooked dinner by our host family while learning about their way of life and telling them about ours!
+- Unique Family Dinner in Traditional Home: Located in the heart of the Medina, we'll enjoy a very special experience dining at a traditional house with a host family for a truly authentic glimpse into the lives and culture of the Moroccan people.
+Ask about their way of life, values, interests, etc and share with them ours!
+Not to mention, the houses traditional Moroccan Fessi architecture will be the perfect place to photograph & enjoy an incredible home cooked meal in the most authentic way possible.
+No better way to wrap up an adventurous day around the city!

 Erfoud & the Sahara Desert (2 Nights)